Zhi0467/Zhi0467.github.io/_pages/about.md

 I am a PhD student at UC San Diego advised by [Tianhao Wang](https://tiiao.github.io).

-I am interested in agentic training and inference (e.g. RL algorithms and LM post-training methods), agentic system design (e.g. Lean prover training frameworks), multi-agent systems, and learning mechanics.
+I am interested in agentic training and inference (e.g. RL algorithms and LM post-training methods), AI for math (e.g. Lean prover training frameworks), multi-agent systems, and learning mechanics.

+If possible, I would love to learn more about robotics and ML system/infra as well.

 Publications
 ------